In Brief

 Push further.
 The neural firing patterns that preceded your conscious awareness of faith — where did they come from?
 Your genetics, which you did not choose.
 Experiences you did not arrange.
 The culture you were born into.
 The parents who raised you.
 The brain chemistry that is not under your conscious control.
 The precise moment you heard the gospel, which you did not orchestrate.

 Trace these influences backward, and they lead to a place no person can reach: the moment before you existed.
-To a God who determined "the times set for them and the exact places where they should live" (Acts 17:26).
+To a God who "marked out their appointed times in history and the boundaries of their lands" (Acts 17:26).
 Every single variable was either chosen by God or allowed by God.
 The sum total of your existence, from neurons to nations, belongs to the One who established it all before you drew a breath.

 This is why the attempt to claim credit for faith is ultimately an attempt to rob God of glory.
 Every strand of causation that produced your faith traces back to His predetermination.
 Not some.
 Not most.
 All of it.
 Where did your faith come from?
 The moment you trace it to its source and see that it comes not from your conscious will but from the grace of God, you will fall to your knees — not in despair, but in relief.